 A floating rate is a variable interest rate, usually based on the Singapore Interbank Offered Rate (SIBOR) or Singapore Swap Offer Rate (SOR).

 To put it plainly, SIBOR and SOR are measurements of how the banks are lending to each other.
 A floating interest rate means that your interest is pegged to one of these two indexes.
 Depending on the index, your interest rate will go up or down each month.
-You can find the more technical details here.

 Certain banks may use an internal board rate (IBO) instead of SIBOR and SOR.
 That means their rates vary based on how much they’re lending, how much they’re earning, operational costs, and whether a disgruntled CFO had an acute case of constipation that morning.